theopolis/uefi-firmware-parser/README.rst

   optional arguments:
     -h, --help            show this help message and exit -b, --brute           The input is a blob and may contain FV headers.
+    --superbrute          The input is a blob and may contain any sort of firmware object
     -q, --quiet           Do not show info.
     -o OUTPUT, --output OUTPUT
-                          Dump EFI Files to this folder.
+                          Dump firmware objects to this folder.
+    -O, --outputfolder    Dump firmware objects to a folder based on filename
+                          ${FILENAME}_output/
+    -c, --echo            Echo the filename before parsing or extracting.
     -e, --extract         Extract all files/sections/volumes.
     -g GENERATE, --generate GENERATE
-                          Generate a FDF, implies extraction (volumes only).
-    --test                Test file parsing, output name/success.
+                          Generate a FDF, implies extraction (volumes only) --test                Test file parsing, output name/success.

 To test a file or directory of files:

 ::

-  $ python ./scripts/fv_parser.py --test ~/firmware/*
+  $ uefi-firmware-parser --test ~/firmware/* ~/firmware/970E32_1.40: UEFIFirmwareVolume
-  ~/firmware/970E32_1.40: UEFIFirmwareVolume
   ~/firmware/CO5975P.BIO: EFICapsule
   ~/firmware/me-03.obj: IntelME
   ~/firmware/O990-A03.exe: None
   ~/firmware/O990-A03.exe.hdr: DellPFS

+If you need to parse and extract a large number of firmware files check out the ``-O`` option to auto-generate an output folder per file.
+If parsing and searching for internals in a shell the ``--echo`` option will print the input filename before parsing.

-The firmware-type checker will decide how to best parse the file or you may set the type manually:
+The firmware-type checker will decide how to best parse the file.
+If the ``--test`` option fails to identify the type, or calls it ``unknown``, try to use the ``-b`` or ``--superbrute`` option.
+The later performs a byte-by-byte type checker.
 ::

-  $ python ./scripts/fv_parser.py -b ~/firmware/970E32_1.40
+  $ uefi-firmware-parser --type ~/firmware/970E32_1.40
+  ~/firmware/970E32_1.40: unknown
-  $ python ./scripts/fv_parser.py ~/firmware/970E32_1.40
+  $ uefi-firmware-parser --superbrute ~/firmware/970E32_1.40
+  [...]

 **Features**

 - UEFI Firmware Volumes, Capsules, FileSystems, Files, Sections parsing
 - Intel PCH Flash Descriptors
-- Intel ME modules parsing (for ARC5)
+- Intel ME modules parsing (ME, TXE, etc)
 - Dell PFS (HDR) updates parsing
 - Tiano/EFI, and native LZMA (7z) [de]compression

-- Complete UEFI Firmware volume object heirarchy display
+- Complete UEFI Firmware volume object hierarchy display
 - Firmware descriptor [re]generation using the parsed input volumes
 - Firmware File Section injection